This page provides information on heritage orders and how they are included in district plans.

 - The territorial authority may conduct a pre-hearing meeting or it may proceed straight to a council hearing of the notice of requirement if it is publicly or limited notified.

-- In considering the notice of requirement, the territorial authority must take into account the information set out in the requirement notice, public submissions, the factors outlined in section 191, and matters including:
+- In considering the notice of requirement, the territorial authority must have regard to the information set out in the requirement notice, public submissions, the factors outlined in section 191, and shall also have particular regard to:

 - whether the place merits protection; and